home-assistant/home-assistant.io/source/_components/binary_sensor.flic.markdown

 A few notes:

 - If auto scan is enabled, you can add a new button by pressing it for at least 7s.
-The button will be paired with the flic service and added to home assistant.
+The button will be paired with the flic service and added to Home Assistant.
 Otherwise, you have to manually pair it with the flic service.
-The home assistant platform will not scan for new buttons and will only connect to buttons already paired.
+The Home Assistant platform will not scan for new buttons and will only connect to buttons already paired.
 - For each of the three click types (single, double and long click) a event is fired by the device.
 The event data contains the name and bluetooth address of the button.